Check out our informational interview guide!

 - Do you have advice for someone who is looking to break into this specific field?

 - What factored into your decision to choose this job at this company over other ones?

 - Looking at my resume and experience, what would you say I should continue to do or start focusing on so I can get a job at your company or on your ream in 1-2 years?

-- When you were applying for jobs, what were the most important aspects of your resume or portfolio that led to success?
+- When you were applying for jobs, what were the most important aspects of your resume or portfolio?